-One of the real beauties of France is its many lovely gardens, which can be found all over the country.
+One of the real beauties of France is its many gardens open to the public.
 They surround medieval castles, baroque palaces, and museums, and are a delight to explore and enjoy.
-Here we list some of the best gardens in France – a garden tour de France, you might say!
+Here we list some of the loveliest gardens to visit in France – a garden tour de France, you might say!

 Scroll down to check out the gardens in the French regions you'll be visiting.
 We hope that these beautiful photos will convince you to visit some of them!